asimong/LI-tutorial-asg/tutorial-1.md

 So worth making that much larger, as part of the heading, not just in ordinary text.
 Also it is essential to write something before you commit, I discovered, as if you don't put in any content it seems to make editing it later impossible!
+So, make that point under the point 4.

+Point 6 could do with an illustration, to be clearer.
+Same point as above, about the space under the Next link.